skylinemac/skylinemac.github.io/index.md

 Skyline High School is located at **1122 228th Ave SE, Sammamish, WA 98075**
 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d2690.3381844345126!2d-122.03488572394158!3d47.60011347118931!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x549071e79c304c05%3A0x1a335c1ccd19dacb!2sSkyline%20High%20School!5e0!3m2!1sen!2sus!4v1698100953057!5m2!1sen!2sus" width="450" height="300" style="border:0;" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>

-Once you arrive at school, signs will direct you to the **theater**, where we will kick off the competition.
+Once you arrive at school, signs will direct you to the **library**, where we will kick off the competition.
 From there, volunteers will direct all students to the classroooms where they'll be taking the test.

 While we are not providing dinner (see schedule below), Skyline High School is conveniently located near many restaurants in the Sammamish area.